Daniwill81/Fraud_Detect_API/README.md

 mypy .
 ```

-- Use mypy to check for documentation issues.
+- Use pydocstyle to check for documentation issues.
 From the project root, run:
 ```shell
 pydocstyle .